MrClock's Documentations

 Information on sections in MLOD P3D files, supplementary to the community wiki

-This page is meant to supplement and clarify certain informations written on the community wiki about model sections, prior knowledge of that article is required.
+This page is meant to supplement and clarify certain informations written on the about model sections, prior knowledge of that article is required.

 According to the community wiki: